The Ultimate Guide to Website Planning and Website Maintenance

-If you do, your web team will discuss the available in-house resources and skill sets in order to select the best content management system (CMS) for you.
+If you do, your website planning team will discuss the available in-house resources and skill sets in order to select the best content management system (CMS) for you.
 Prominent CMSes have their own strengths and weaknesses and must be evaluated in relation to the specific needs you’ve outlined in earlier steps of the project.

 Do you intend to provide user-restricted content?